SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ### Art of Layout - Euler´s path and stick diagram
 - pull-up + pull-down networks (concept introduced by building a complex logic circuit with 6 inputs and 1 output).
-- pre-layout SPICE simulations (you can use virtual machine or cygdrive on windows for ngspice and MAGIC)
+- pre-layout SPICE simulations (we can use virtual machine or cygdrive on windows for ngspice and MAGIC)
 - discussion of stick diagram only vs using Euler´s path.
  * stick only needs lots of contacts/metal connections and diffusion breaks;
  * with Euler´s path is the best option.